What is Constructive Dismissal?

 There are circumstances in which the employer, although not acting explicitly to terminate an individual's employment, alters the employment relationship's terms and conditions to such a degree that an employee is entitled to regard the employer's conduct as a termination, and claim wrongful dismissal, just as if they had been let go without any notice or termination pay in lieu of notice.

-Constructive dismissal arises from the failure of the employer to live up to the essential obligations of the employment relationship, regardless of whether the employee signed a written employment contract.
+Constructive dismissal in Ontario arises from the failure of the employer to live up to the essential obligations of the employment relationship, regardless of whether the employee signed a written employment contract.
 Employment law implies into employment relationships a common-law set of terms and conditions applicable to all employees.
 For example, once agreed upon, wages are implicitly locked in by the common-law of contract as an essential term of the employment relationship.
 In this regard, it is a constructive dismissal if an employer fails to pay an employee.
+Read more on the Ontario government website.

 An employer's breach of the employment contract releases the employee from their obligation to perform under the contract, and thus treat themselves as dismissed.
 Hence, a constructive dismissal always becomes a wrongful dismissal.